TALKTALK TELECO/ADR (OTCMKTS:TKTCY) Hits New 12-Month High at $6.80

-TALKTALK TELECO/ADR (OTCMKTS:TKTCY) hit a new 52-week high during mid-day trading on Monday .
-The company traded as high as $6.80 and last traded at $6.80, with a volume of 0 shares changing hands.
+TALKTALK TELECO/ADR (OTCMKTS:TKTCY)’s stock price hit a new 52-week high on Monday .
+The company traded as high as $6.80 and last traded at $6.80, with a volume of 0 shares traded.
 The stock had previously closed at $6.80.

 TalkTalk Telecom Group PLC provides fixed line, TV, and mobile telecommunications services.
 It offers landline, broadband, fiber, TV, and mobile services, including fixed price plans and unlimited broadband usage, as well as HomeSafe, a network-based security and filtering system.
 The company also provides various business-grade communications products and services, including Internet access, data, voice, and mobile.